openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

         properties:
           external_gateway_info: { network: public }

-You can connect subnets to routers with the ``OS::Neutron::RouterInterface``
+You can connect subnets to routers with the :hotref:`OS::Neutron::RouterInterface` resource:
-resource:

 .. code-block:: yaml